About Claravale Farm

 What Does Claravale Farm Feed Its Cows?

-We feed our cows a traditional diet of hay, grain-based dairy feeds, and pastures.
+We feed our cows a traditional diet of pastures, organic hay, and non-GMO grain-based dairy feed.

 Why aren't Claravale Farm’s cows totally pasture fed?